 The LIT’s responsibilities are to receive and administer proposals and bankruptcies, protect the rights of creditors, investigate the affairs of the debtor, and ensure the rights of the debtor are not abused.

-The path to filing for corporate bankruptcy involves these steps, at a minimum:
+The path to filing for corporate bankruptcy involves these steps:

 Find and meet with a Licensed Insolvency Trustee